boudhayan-dev/TroopTrack/README.md

 # Description -

 This app was built to provide an user interface for the main project which was made using MSP430 microcontroller .
-This app is just the UI which provides the readings provided by the microcontroller .
+This app is just the UI which displays the readings provided by the microcontroller .
 The reading comprises of - Heart beat , Temperature (Body and Surroundings) , Pir sensor status , Gps location and Emergency status (if it arises ) .
 This app has a built-in feature wherein , the values get updated by simply shaking the phone .
 The user can check the location of the device by opening the map interface provided .
-It also features some additional info - product demonstration and component list that were used the making of the product .
+It also features some additional info - product demonstration and component list that were used in the making of the product .

 The login Screen and the user interface is as shown -